 How Often Should You Rotate Your Tires?

 In your quest to keep your new or used Lakeland vehicle running its best, you may be wondering how often should you rotate your tires?
-Generally speaking, when to rotate tires should fall between every 5,000 to 7,500-mile interval.
+How often to rotate tires depends on your driving habits.
+Generally speaking, when to rotate, tires should fall between every 5,000 to the 7,500-mile interval.
 This is a good guideline to follow if you’re just getting started, but you should also check your owner’s manual for a model-based factory recommendation.
 Curious to learn more about when to rotate tires?
 Consult Stingray Chevrolet’s simple guide, below.

 FWD and RWD Tire Rotation